kizilcali81/openui5-pwa-iconexplorer/README.md

 The Icon Explorer passes ```10 audits``` and only fails ```1 audit```, the performance test with 3G.
 This is due to the loading of OpenUi5.
 It takes some time to load all the needed stuff, but this is not further tragic.

 # Conclusion
-This example has showed us, that Progressive Web Apps are indeed no limitation for OpenUI5.
+This example showed us, that Progressive Web Apps are indeed no limitation for OpenUI5.
 In summary we can say, that it is enough to create a ```Gruntfile.js```, which preloads all components and libraries, to convert our existing OpenUI5 application into a Progressive Web App.

 But we also have to point out, that the Icon Explorer is a standalone application with no synchronization.
 For the future we should also consider to examine how OpenUI5 is performing as PWA, when it comes to synchronization and data exchange.